Skip to content

 Via the Cloudflare Dashboard

-Compatibility flags cannot be set or updated on the Cloudflare Dashboard at this time.
+Compatibility flags can be updated in the Workers settings on the Cloudflare dashboard.

 Via the Cloudflare API